lucas2kdk/rosenvold.tech/content/posts/microk8s-setting-up.md

 For example observability with grafana, currently uses microk8s storage if setup with the builtin tools.

 ## Requirements
+Before we dive into the setup, ensure you have the following:

-- A server running Ubuntu 22.04 LTS.
+- A server running Ubuntu 22.04 LTS: This version provides long-term support and compatibility with MicroK8s.
-- A text editor, vim or nano is fine.
+- A text editor: vim or nano will suffice for editing configuration files.
+- Basic familiarity with the command-line interface and Kubernetes concepts will be beneficial.

 ## Let's get started

-Start by running the following command
+Let's kick off the installation of MicroK8s.
+Open your terminal and run:

 ``` bash
 sudo snap install microk8s --channel=1.29/stable --classic
 ```

-Congratulations!
-You've installed MicroK8s, let's get started by configuring it to be a more cloud native envionment.
+Congratulations on installing MicroK8s!
+Now, let's configure it for a more cloud-native environment.

 ### Setting up permissions
-To start with we will need to setup permissions for our user, in a production environment it's best pratice to require running as sudo.
-For security reasons.
+For security, it's crucial to set up proper permissions.
+In production environments, best practices require running commands as sudo.
+Execute the following to add your user to the MicroK8s group, and set up the Kubernetes configuration:

 ```
 sudo usermod -a -G microk8s $USER